max-widmaier/Stellar-Nuclear-Research/README.md

 ### System Net Energy Requirement for Fusion (SNER)

-SNER is the total amount of energy present in a system in order for fusion to occur.
+SNER is the total amount of energy present in a system (as a ratio of energy per atom) in order for fusion to occur.
-This includes heat energy, gravitational pressure, kinetic energy, and other forms of energy.
+This includes thermal energy, gravitational pressure, kinetic energy, and other forms of energy.

 SNER varies slightly from the Coulomb barrier in that it is an amount of energy found through measurements taken from stellar bodies, therefore, it is closer to the practical energy requirements for fusion to occur.